coupergateway/couper-examples/environment/README.md

 ```

 This activates the `access_control = ["credentials"]` attribute
 of the `server` block.
-When we now request `http://localhost:8080/` again we get in the log…
+When we now request `http://localhost:8080/` again, we get in the log…

 ```json
 {… "error_type":"basic_auth_credentials_missing",… "message":"access control error: credentials: credentials required", …}
 ```

-… which means that we have to provide username and password to gain access.
+… which means that we have to provide a username and password to gain access.

 Finally, if we set the `environment` to `prod`…